Chinese Graduate Profiles

 Employment:

-International Recruitment Officer, University of AdelaideAdvice for current students:
+International Recruitment Officer, Marketing and Communications, University of AdelaideAdvice for current students:

 “First thing first, I would encourage all Chinese students to step outside of their comfort zone to communicate with and learn about Australian culture.
-It's never easy but essential for a newcomer to improve language skill and adapt into local life.
-Also, maximize opportunities to socialize in different occasions, both social and professional, since Australia is a place that networking matters for job hunting. ”Ling Wang
+It's never easy, but essential for a newcomer to improve language skills and adapt to local life.
+Also, maximise opportunities to socialise on different occasions, both social and professional, since Australia is a place where networking matters for job hunting.”Ling Wang

 Academic Program: